Tickets Terms and Conditions

 The promoter and Venue will not be liable for any loss, theft or damage to confiscated items.

 The Ticket holder and Party are requested to be seated 15 minutes before the start of the performance.
-Every effort shall be made to admit latecomers to events at a suitable break in the event, which may be the interval, but late admission cannot be guaranteed.
+Every effort shall be made to admit latecomers to events at a suitable break in the event, but late admission cannot be guaranteed.

 The obstruction of gangways, access-ways, exits, entrances or staircases, congregating in non-designated areas or seeking entry to stands or seats for which you do not hold a Ticket is strictly forbidden.